next-theme/theme-next-docs/source/docs/theme-settings/custom-files.md

   #style: source/_data/styles.styl
 ```

-You can also to rename all items in `next/languages` files or metas related in your favorite languages using [Data files](/docs/getting-started/configuration).
+{% note info %}
+If you still need a custom file in the theme directory, download the [js script](https://gist.github.com/jiangtj/016596bbf9c49f3bd1afbc408d499127) and place it under Hexo or the theme's scripts.
+(It is not recommended or guaranteed to support this practice in the future)
+{% endnote %}

+In addition to `custom_file_path`, we also provide a more flexible way to customize, you can read the [Theme Inject](/docs/advanced-settings#Injects) in documentation.

+### Override Default Translations

+If you want to customize the default translation, you do not need to modify the translation files in the `languages` directory.
+You can override all translations using [Data files](/docs/getting-started/configuration).

-1. creat a `languages.yml` in `source\_data`.
+1. Creat a `languages.yml` in `source/_data`.
-2. insert following codes: (be careful about the two-space indent)
+2. Insert following codes: (be careful about the two-space indent)

     ```yaml
     # language